kovidgoyal/calibre/manual/viewer.rst

 :guilabel:`Preferences->Toolbars` in calibre and adding the :guilabel:`Browse annotations` tool to the toolbar.

+Finally, if you use the calibre Content server's in browser viewer, you can have the viewer sync its annotations with the browser viewer by going to :guilabel:`Preferences->Miscellaneous` in the viewer preferences and entering the username of the Content server viewer to sync with.
+Use the special value ``*`` to sync with anonymous users.

 Customizing the look and feel of your reading experience
 ------------------------------------------------------------